 The cliffs of Pembrokeshire are within the Pembrokeshire Coast National Park.
 They are of international importance for cliff-nesting birds and provide some of the best sea-cliff climbing in the country.

-This page and the downloadable leaflet give details of agreed seasonal climbing restrictions established to protect nesting and feeding sites.
+This page and the downloadable agreed climbing restrictions leaflet (opens in new window) give details of agreed seasonal climbing restrictions established to protect nesting and feeding sites.

 These are essential for the continued existence of the colonies of seabirds and for the chough, peregrines and ravens which nest here.